jidongbsu/cs452-system-call/README.md

 - Gain a better understanding of system calls and how they are implemented in a Linux system.
 - Get familar with some of the most frequently used system call functions.
 - Understand why system calls should be protected and the system call table should be marked as read-only.
-- Learn how to use the strace utility.
+- Learn how to use the strace utility to trace system calls.

 ## Important Notes